Mangu is not a typical Trini food, but it is one of the most popular breakfast foods in the Dominican Republic.

 For this recipe, I used:

 - green plantain: green plantains are traditionally used in this savory plantain recipe.
 Slightly turning, half-ripe plantains should also work but will have a slightly sweet taste, compared to the traditional mangu.
+Check out my post about green and ripe plantains.

 - red onion: the sauteed red onion garnish really is the star of the recipe for me.
 It tastes really good!
 And, you can add in other ingredients to the topping like bell peppers and even tomatoes.